debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 PC1 has a strong positive dependence on W and GF, and a strong negative dependence on L and GA.
 This is the strongest pattern in the league: on average, teams that score more goals and concede fewer, win more and lose less.
 Makes sense, right?
 PC1 discovers this pattern and clumps all of these four columns into a single PC.

 PC2 is heavily dominated by D, the only major leftover pattern in the data.
-In fact, PC2 --- by nature --- isn't much different from the D column of our dataset.
+In fact, PC2--by nature --- isn't much different from the D column of our dataset.